 - 1.1 The International Oil Pollution Compensation Funds (IOPC Funds) are intergovernmental organisations which provide compensation for oil pollution damage resulting from spills of persistent oil from tankers.
 The International Oil Pollution Compensation Fund 1992 (1992 Fund), which entered into force on 30 May 1996, was set up under the 1992 Fund Convention and is the second tier in the international civil liability and compensation regime. - 1.2 The first tier is the 1992 Civil Liability Convention (1992 CLC), which lays down the principle of strict liability of shipowners for oil pollution damage and creates a system of compulsory liability insurance.
 The shipowner is normally entitled to limit its liability to an amount which is linked to the tonnage of its ship.
-The 1992 Fund Convention establishes a regime for compensating victims when the compensation available under the Civil Liability Convention is inadequate, and it forms the second tier of compensation.
+The 1992 Fund Convention establishes a regime for compensating victims when the compensation available under the Civil Liability Convention is inadequate and forms the second tier of compensation.
 Any State Party to the 1992 Civil Liability Convention may become Party to the 1992 Fund Convention and thereby become a Member of the 1992 Fund. - 1.3 A Protocol to the 1992 Fund Convention adopted in 2003 resulted in the establishment of the International Oil Pollution Compensation Supplementary Fund (Supplementary Fund), which provides an optional third tier of compensation.
 The Protocol entered into force on 3 March 2005.
-Any State Party to the 1992 Fund Convention may become Party to the Protocol and thereby become a Member of the Supplementary Fund. - 1.4 The maximum amount of compensation payable for any one incident for pollution damage in States which become Party to the Supplementary Fund Protocol is SDR 750 million<1> which as at 31 December 2018 corresponded to £820 million.
+Any State Party to the 1992 Fund Convention may become Party to the Protocol and thereby become a Member of the Supplementary Fund. - 1.4 The maximum amount of compensation payable for any one incident for pollution damage in States which become Party to the Supplementary Fund Protocol is SDR 750 million<1> which as at 31 December 2019 corresponded to some £790 million.
 This amount includes the amount payable under the 1992 Civil Liability and Fund Conventions. - 1.5 The Supplementary Fund has an Assembly composed of all Member States.
 The Assembly is the supreme governing body of the organisation having, inter alia, the responsibility for financial matters. - 1.6 The Supplementary Fund is financed by contributions paid by any person who has received in the relevant calendar year in excess of 150 000 tonnes of crude oil or heavy fuel oil (contributing oil) in ports or terminal installations in a Member State after carriage by sea.
 The levy of contributions is based on reports of oil receipts in respect of individual contributors, which are submitted to the Secretariat by governments of Member States.
-Where the aggregate quantity of contributing oil received in a Supplementary Fund Member State in a given calendar year is less than one million tonnes, the Member State will be liable to pay contributions for a quantity of contributing oil corresponding to the difference between one million tonnes and the aggregate quantity of actual contracting oil receipts reported in respect of that State. - 1.7 At its February/March 2006 session, the Supplementary Fund Assembly took note of a voluntary agreement, the Tanker Oil Pollution Indemnification Agreement (TOPIA) 2006, under which the shipowner/P&I Clubs would reimburse the Supplementary Fund for 50% of the compensation
+Where the aggregate quantity of contributing oil received in a Supplementary Fund Member State in a given calendar year is less than one million tonnes, the Member State will be liable to pay contributions for a quantity of contributing oil corresponding to the difference between one million tonnes and the aggregate quantity of actual contracting oil receipts reported in respect of that State. - 1.7 At its February/March 2006 session, the Supplementary Fund Assembly took note of a voluntary agreement, the Tanker Oil Pollution Indemnification Agreement (TOPIA) 2006, under which the shipowner/P&I Clubs would reimburse the Supplementary Fund for 50% of the compensation payments made by it to claimants if the incident involved a ship covered by the agreement.
+As at 31 December 2019, there have been no incidents covered by this agreement.

-The SDR (Special Drawing Right), which is the unit of account used in the Conventions referred to in paragraph 1.4, is valued on the basis of a basket of key international currencies and serves as the unit of account of the International Monetary Fund and a number of other intergovernmental organisations.
+The SDR (Special Drawing Right), the unit of account used in the Conventions referred to in paragraph 1.4, is valued on the basis of a basket of key international currencies and serves as the unit of account of the International Monetary Fund and a number of other intergovernmental organisations.